Pre-Health Promotion and Education

 - Conducting evaluation and research related to health education

-- Communicating and advocating for health and health education
+- Communicating for health and health education

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-Both the behavioral and biological sciences form the foundation for health education.
+Both the behavioral and biological sciences form the foundation for health promotion and education.
 Course work is required in such areas as psychology, sociology, human growth and development, human anatomy and physiology, statistics and speech/communications.
 Basic business classes in marketing, economics and accounting are also required.